 Each year, employees must submit a disclosure statement that includes information relating to possible conflicts of interest, including their participation on any business-related board of directors or committees.
-Additionally, all executive supervisors, managers and directors will be asked to disclose their participation on all external Boards of Directors and other committees.
 In addition to the annual report, all workforce members have an affirmative duty to disclose to their management for reporting to Human Resources, at the time it arises, any situation, transaction or relationship which may constitute a conflict of interest.

-A workforce member who is in doubt about his or her position in a particular case should make a timely disclosure of the facts to his or her immediate supervisor.
+A workforce member who is in doubt if a potential or actual conflict exists in a particular case should make a timely disclosure of the facts to his or her immediate supervisor.